Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Has Anyone Won a Hair Relaxer Settlement or Verdict?

-No hair relaxer cases have gone to trial as of November 2024.
+No hair relaxer cases have gone to trial as of December 2024.
+The first trial will be in May 2025.
 In mass tort cases, settlements tend either cover all of the plaintiffs or groups of plaintiffs, segregated by injury or by individual law firms.

 How Would a Hair Relaxer Settlement Work?